qiscus/QiscusCore-iOS/docs/index.md

 ### Step 1 : Get Your APP ID

-Firstly, you need to create your application in dashboard, by accessing this link [[dashboard link](https://www.qiscus.com/dashboard/login)].
+Firstly, you need to create your application in dashboard, by accessing this link [dashboard](https://www.qiscus.com/dashboard/login).
 You can create more than one APP ID, for further information you can refer to [in Aplication section](#Application)

 ### Step 2 : Install Qiscus Chat SDK